 To encourage people and businesses to participate in these programs, California also approved its own version of the Bill Emerson act called the California Good Samaritan Food Donation Act.
 This act protects food donors and organizations that donate food in good faith to nonprofit organizations.

-California also uses anaerobic digestion of food waste to break down organic materials.
+California also uses anaerobic digestion for processing food waste to break down organic materials.
 This helps generate renewable energy, reduce greenhouse gas emissions, and manage food waste sustainably.

 Vermont’s Organic Waste Ban